What Makes Moringa a Trending Superfood?

 In the U.S., moringa is often found in powdered form, as it has a longer shelf life.
 The powder is perfect for adding some nutrition to your tea, or like Thiam does, in a latte.
 “It doesn’t have caffeine like matcha, but it definitely gives you a bit of a kick,” he says.
 “It digests easily, too, so it’s really a feel-good kind of ingredient.”

 To replicate the fresh moringa leaves that are used in Senegal, Thiam suggests combining moringa powder with easily accessible produce—like spinach and kale—so that you get the flavor of moringa and the texture of a leafy green.
 Or simply add the powder to a stew, as a finishing ingredient.

 The desire to incorporate more nutritious foods into our diets is not a new phenomenon, and we’ve seen how the rediscovery of spices like turmeric have dominated the wellness space.
-But what sets moringa apart, and what will make it an ultra-buzzy ingredient in 2022, is its sustainability.
+But what sets moringa apart, and what will continue to make it an ultra-buzzy ingredient in years to come, is its sustainability.